-3, gNB selects the AMF that supporting Hosting Network Service based on the indication in step 2
+gNB selects the AMF that supporting Hosting Network Service based on the indication in step 2

-4, AMF may perform the authentication and authorization if needed
+AMF may perform the authentication and authorization by using the credentials from home network if there is some service agreement between hosting network and home network.

-5, AMF sends UE the localized services information that can be provided by the hosting network when AMF determines to accept UE’s request.
+AMF may perform authentication and authorization by using the default credentials pre-configured in the UE, when there is no service agreement between hosting network and home network.
+AMF sends UE the localized services information that can be provided by the hosting network when AMF determines to accept UE’s request.
 The localized information may include IP address/FQDN/DNN of the localized service.

 6-7, AMF sends the registration accept to UE via gNB, including localized service information